SSoelvsten/ShoutcastUtilities/README.md

 ## Team Score .txt Manager

-A small java program to manage the .txt files used for the text on an overlay during a shoutcast for both teams:
+A small java program to manage the .txt files used for the text on an overlay during a shoutcast for both teams.
+This includes full name of the teams, their tags and the current score.
-- Full team name
-- Team tag
-- Score

 These can be changed before commiting to the the .txt files, making for a better viewing experience.
 It also offers a score incrementer and also a swap button, which is handy when the players switch colors and/or sides.

 Shortcuts (Global)